4 Ingredient Limoncello- Homemade Summer in a Bottle

 • This makes a perfect Mother’s Day, Wedding party, Bridal shower, or Holiday gift

-What do I do with all the Lemon Peel?
+What to do with all the Lemon Peel?

 Rinse the lemon peels, pour into a spray bottle with rubbing alcohol, white vinegar and a few drops of essential oils to make a wonderful glass cleaner.
 No waste.
 Or put down your disposal to freshen the scent of your drain.